allthingstalk/nodejs-client-examples/intel/trouble_shooting.md

 ## Clock time is 7 months off...
 Update the time on the device, with 'Sync PC time w/clock on target device' from the XDK development page

+## Can't find my intel device
+Ensure Bonjour is running and your on the same network (Windows users need to install bonjour manually!)

+## Can't find serial device from the XDK
+Ensure the FTDI driver is installed on your machines (Windows users need to do this manually)